nihallakshmankonchady/performance-test-scripts/resident-services/README.md

 * Request Card VID - This API is to request the PDF card generation for a specific VID of the logged in user.
 This will give back a event ID for tracking purpose and to use it to download the VID card from the notifications.
 The id and access token can be re-used untill they are not expired.

 * Revoke VID (Preparation) - This thread contains Generate VID api from which we will get a VID which needs to be revoked.
 * Revoke VID (Execution) - The generated VID can only be used once to be revoked so the samples created in the preparation must be equal or higher in number.

+* Identity Info Schema Type (Execution) - This API is to get the list of ID Attributes of the logged-in user to pre-populate in the UI.
+A variable is used as "schemaType" to pass the Type of schema in this API from a file named as schema_type.
+The id and access token will be used here and can be used multiple times untill its valid and not expired.

+* Identity Mapping (Execution) - This API is to get the identity mapping Json.
+The id and access token will be passed in the headers and can be used multiple times untill valid and not expired.

+* Masterdata Idschema (Execution) - This API is used to return the Id-schema.
+The id and access token will be used here and can be used multiple times untill its valid and not expired.

+* Download Personalized Card (Execution) - This API is to download the personalized PDF card.
+The id and access token will be used here and can be used multiple times untill its valid and not expired.

+* Auth Proxy Partner Type (Execution) - This API is to get the list of partner types from PMS.
+The id and access token will be used here and can be used multiple times untill its valid and not expired.

+* UI Schema (Execution) - API to return the UI Spec (UI Schema) for the given schemaType which is one of share-credential/update-demographics/personalized-card.
+A variable is used as "schemaTypeUI" to pass the Type of schema in this API from the same file used above named as schema_type.
+The id and access token will be used here and can be used multiple times untill its valid and not expired.

+* Masterdata Getting Templates (Execution) - This API is to return terms and conditions and will be invoked by UI for the specific language.
+This is a Proxy API of master data service for getting templates for template type code and language code.
+Template type code will be passed in this API from a file named as template_type and the variable used is "templateTypeCode".
+The id and access token will be used here and can be used multiple times untill its valid and not expired.

+* Share Credential (Execution) - This API is to share the user specified attributes to selected partner in the selected formats along with a purpose.
+The id and access token will be used here and can be used multiple times untill its valid and not expired.